 Most federal student loans offer deferment and forbearance options.
 Some private student loan companies offer these options too.

-We’ll talk about these questions as we ponder whether or not it’s worth it to take a hiatus from paying your student loans.
+We’ll talk about whether or not it’s worth it to take a hiatus from paying your student loans.
 Since forbearance and deferment procedures are more common with federal student loans, we’ll discuss details about those loans in particular today.

 With student loan forbearance you get a temporary break from making your payments.
 However, you still need to pay the monthly interest accrual payment on those loans.